FadyMohareb/dupless/README.md

 ```
 To install samtools you may also have to install HTSlib (cf: https://www.biostars.org/p/328831/)

-DupLess needs to have the tools in the PATH to work.
+DupLess needs to have the dependencies (samtools ,bedtools, blastn, awk and sed) available or in the $PATH to work.
 You can run the following command to add a tool to the PATH variable.
 ```
 	export PATH=/path/to/tool_folder/:$PATH